gbmhunter/blog/content/electronics/general/kicad/a-beginners-intro-to-kicad/_index.md

 ```

 Removing/fixing up these dangling 3D model links may remove the access violation error and allow you to create the STEP file.
 However I have encountered times when this fix alone does not remove the error, and are yet unsure of what to do next!

+## Simulation

+The KiCad schematic editor (EESchema) supports **SPICE simulation using the [ngspice](http://ngspice.sourceforge.net/) SPICE engine**.
+Unfortunately, the simulation feature of KiCad is not very well documented.
+Your best bet is to start with one of the working examples provided by KiCad, and learn from there (see below).

+KiCad comes with example simulation circuits located at `<KiCad installation dir>/share/kicad/demos/simulation/`.
+In this directory there is the following simulation schematic example directories:

+* laser_driver
+* rectifier
+* pspice
+* sallen_key

+{{% img src="kicad-sallen-key-simulation-schematic-screenshot.png" width="600px" caption="A screenshot of the Sallen Key simulation example that comes shipped with KiCad.
+Layout of circuit slightly adjusted to improve screenshot."%}}

+{{% img src="kicad-sallen-key-simulation-plots.png" width="700px" caption="The simulation plots for the op-amp output of the KiCad Sallen Key simulation example." %}}

+### Simulation Specific Symbol Parameters

+There are a few schematic symbol parameters which have dedicated purposes for SPICE simulations.
+I've tried to list as many as I've encountered below:

+* `Spice_Primitive`: `R` for resistors, `C` for capacitors, `X` for ICs, e.t.c.
+* `Spice_Model`: Only needed when `Spice_Primitive = X`.
+* `Spice_Lib_File`: Filename (not full path) of SPICE library component that belongs to this symbol, e.g. `ad8051.lib`.
+* `Spice_Netlist_Enabled`: A boolean. either `Y` or `N`.
+* `Spice_Node_Sequence`: Seen on voltage sources (`VSOURCE`).
+* `SpiceMapping`:

+### Placing Components

+Somewhat confusingly, KiCad comes with two SPICE symbol libraries:

+1. `pspice`: "Legacy pspice symbol library." --- Presumably symbols which were used when KiCad used PSPICE.
+1. `Simulation_SPICE`: "Symbols specialized for SPICE circuit simulation (including ngspice)." --- Presumably newer symbols designed to work with the current bundled SPICE simulator `ngspice`.

+{{% img src="kicad-pspice-legacy-symbol-libraries.png" width="700px" caption="Searching for the PSPICE symbol libraries in KiCad." %}}